Terlok/Diploma_Latex/README.md

 # Diploma_Latex
-It's a LaTeX project for my diploma.
+It's a LaTeX project for my diploma. \
+Theme: Optimal Siting of Wind Turbines in a Wind Farm.